mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The receiver is an instance of this type.

 Methods are particularly useful for types that implement interfaces.
 Otherwise we can just write functions that take a value of the type as an argument.

+Just like with functions, methods whose name starts lowercase can only be called by code in package where the method is defined.
+To make them available in other packages, their names must start uppercase.

 It is not possible to create overloaded methods on a type to create different implementations for different parameter types.